 It’s a safe bet that most mfg’s of recreational, luxury, and other non-essential products are seeing a drop in demand, and with it, an expected drop in revenue.

-One thing I can say with certainty: it definitely won’t happen if you don’t ask!
+One thing I can say with certainty: you won’t get it if you don’t ask!

 Delayed-Use Gift Card Bonuses